These Dinnerware Sets Are Versatile Enough to Go From Takeout Nights to Dinner Parties

 Singles Worth Adding to Your Collection

 After you’ve landed on your dinnerware set, use singles or small groups to layer in personality for salads or dessert.
-Our Style team suggests that if you like a particular pattern but can’t get an entire set (like, say, from Nymphenburg, a Berry favorite) pick from the serveware or select a smaller piece to layer with patterns you might already have.
+Our Style team suggests that if you like a particular pattern but can’t get an entire set (like, say, from Nymphenburg, a Kate Berry favorite), pick from the serveware or select a smaller piece to layer with patterns you might already have.
 As for the really exquisite finds that are as pretty as a piece of art or actual antiques, you could even add them to your wall so guests can admire them from afar.

 Our Shopping Checklist